barnull/staaldraad.github.io/_posts/2017-10-23-msword-field-codes.markdown

 categories: pentest phishing dde
 ---

 A few weeks back Saif El-Sherei and I posted on the [SensePost](https://sensepost.com/blog/2017/macro-less-code-exec-in-msword/) blog about DDE and getting command exec in MSWord without macros.
 This post got way more attention than we initially expected it would.
 Since then DDE has been used in phishing and malware campaigns, as well as legitimate red-team engagements.
 With the rapid rise in attacks using DDE, detection has been stepped up and most AV engines have basic DDE detection built in.
 Most of this detection has been based around YARA rules, which identify the **DDE** or **DDEAUTO** strings in .docx and .doc files.
 This got me wondering if it would be possible to obfuscate the DDE out of the document.
-One or two attemps at this have emerged, with threat-actors changing the case of the DDE string, and splitting it across multiple lines as described here; [Macroless DOC malware that avoids detection with Yara rule](https://furoner.wordpress.com/2017/10/17/macroless-malware-that-avoids-detection-with-yara-rule/amp/).
+One or two attempts at this have emerged, with threat-actors changing the case of the DDE string, and splitting it across multiple lines as described here; [Macroless DOC malware that avoids detection with Yara rule](https://furoner.wordpress.com/2017/10/17/macroless-malware-that-avoids-detection-with-yara-rule/amp/).

 In this post I'll share my attempts at obfuscation and detection bypass.
 Hopefully this will be helpful for both attack and defence.